iwomipl/questAnsw/README.md

 # Welcome to the responder

+# DISCLAIMER
+I've decided to rewrite the app to Typescript.
+So from now on, main branch of this repository will be js version, until I'll finish rewriting app on other branches and merge them into main branch.

 ## Tech Stack and structure
 I have tried to keep given tech stack and structure of application and code (according to prettier file).
 I added supertest to test endpoints.
 To use mockup testing to have rebuilt index.js and put express app to server.js file.